Inverted-V / Dipole

 REMEMBER: We at Aerial-51 DO NOT SELL ANYTHING.

 We only design unique world-class antennas!

 In addition to being erected in its full length, all 807-xx antennas can easily be shortened to half-size and erected as a 40m OCFD, still covering 7 bands.

 The RMA and outer ~20m of wire are simply removed and left off.
 It still works on 7 bands, but requires only half as much space as when configured as full-size.
 WE BELIEVE this to be unique in the industry.

 See the Model 807-xx Brochure for more information on this feature.

 Several 404-UL users asked for an 80m version of this antenna.
 It took us 24 months to evolve the 404-L into the 807-UL.
 We learned several lessons in the process, which I (DJ0IP) plan to one day describe in a book on OCFD antennas.

 Unfortunately we just couldn't get the 807 with its remote matching unit light enough to call it an "Ultra-Light".
 Since it is not ultra-light, we added a little more size and weight to the balun and upped it to 600w.
 We also made it available in a Portable Version (abt.
 405g) and a Heavy Duty Version (abt.
 800g).

-The 807-L/HD were originally based on the same technology as the 404-UL, and are roughly twice as long.
-They have a new unique balun which better matches the common mode current characteristics of the 80m version of this antenna.
+The 807-xx family of antennas is roughly twice as long as the original 404-UL antenna.
+They have a new unique, purpose-designed balun which better addresses the common mode current characteristics of the 80m version of this antenna.
 It also requires a remote matching unit.
-Therefore it ended up being SIGNIFICANTLY different.
+Therefore it ended up being SIGNIFICANTLY different from the 404-UL.

 In order to have higher bands in resonance, it was necessary to set the 80m resonance low, very low; well below the amateur band.
 Resonance was initially at about 3.460 MHz... much lower than anyone would expect . . . or accept.